Skip to main content

 2 mentions Positive Neutral Negative

 Players are highly impressed by the unique art style and charming character design, which contribute to an engaging overall experience.
-The combination of music, gameplay mechanics, and storytelling enhances the appeal of character development, with many expressing excitement for the potential of future mods to further enrich the characters.
+The combination of music, gameplay mechanics, and storytelling enhances the appeal of character development, with many expressing excitement for future modding possibilities.

 • “From the moment I started playing, I was captivated by the unique art style and the charming character design.”

-• “Music, handling, character designs, story, it all is awesome, and of course, I look forward to the infinite potential of mods!”
+• “Music, handling, character designs, and story are all awesome, and I look forward to the infinite potential of mods!”

 7h Median play time